This post may contain affiliate links, please see the privacy policy for details.

 • In the bowl of a mixer gently combine the warm water, sugar, and yeast.
 Let sit for 5 minutes until foamy.

-• Add in the 2 teaspoons of salt, flour, and 3 Tablespoons of olive oil.
+• Add in 2 teaspoons of salt, flour, and 3 tablespoons of olive oil.
 Mix until fully combined, then mix for 5 additional minutes.
 The dough will be very soft.

 • While the dough is rising, slice the onions thinly and sauté in some olive oil until they become translucent.